missionpinball/mpf-docs/config/segment_displays.rst

 .. overview

-The ``segment_displays:`` section of your config is where you define your segment displays.
+The ``segment_displays:`` section of your config is where you define your :doc:`segment displays </displays/display/alpha_numeric>`.
 This can be 7-segment or alphanumeric displays which are typically used in older machines.